 Wade, one of the youngest coaches in Division I at 35, has also proven to be one of the most energetic both in practices and games and his players have responded in kind.

-That third-ranked recruiting class included five star players Nazreon Reid of Roselle Catholic in Roselle, New Jersey; and, Emmitt Williams of Lehigh Acres, Florida (Oak ridge High); and, four-star signees (Louisiana Mr. Basketball Ja’Vonte Smart of Scotlandville Magnet in Baton Rouge; and, Darius Days of Gainesville, Florida (IMG Academy).
+That third-ranked recruiting class included five star players Naz Reid of Roselle Catholic in Asbury Park, New Jersey; and, Emmitt Williams of Fort Myers, Florida (Oak Ridge High); and, four-star signees (Louisiana Mr. Basketball Ja'vonte Smart of Scotlandville Magnet in Baton Rouge; and, Darius Days of Raleigh, Florida (IMG Academy).